tarifhizi/take-it-easy-react-typescript/README.md

 }
 ```

+- use I before evry interface you create.
+- put only types that is relative to news component, if there is a common interface you can put it in src/types/ folder.

 ### 3- Create a test file

 Start with a test file: under ./src/components/name/name.test.tsx. the test file is very important for TDD. we are using Jest with react-testing-library, https://testing-library.com/docs/react-testing-library/intro is a good reference to learn how to code tests.
+To write maintainable tests for your component, tests must avoid including implementation details of your component, and rather focus on making tests give you the confidence for which they are intended.
+As part of this, testbase will be maintainable in the long run.

+In our example the test file looks like this:

 ### Create a ReactJS Component.